Galileo project: Dust storms

 In August 1995, the Galileo orbiter encountered a severe dust storm 63 e6km from Jupiter that took several months to traverse.
 Normally the spacecraft's dust detector picked up a dust particle every three days; now it detected up to 20,000 particles a day.
-Interplanetary dust storms had previously been encountered by the Ulysses space probe, which had passed by Jupiter three years before on its mission to study the Sun's polar regions, but those encountered by Galileo were more intense.
-The dust particles were about the same size as those in cigarette smoke, and had speeds ranging from 90,000 to 450,000 mi/h depending on their size.
-The existence of the dust storms had come as a complete surprise to scientists.
-While data from both Ulysses and Galileo hinted that they originated somewhere in the Jovian system, it was a mystery how they had been created, and how they had escaped from Jupiter's strong gravitational and electromagnetic fields.
+Interplanetary dust storms had previously been encountered by the Ulysses probe, which had passed by Jupiter three years before on its mission to study the Sun's polar regions, but those encountered by Galileo were more intense.
+The dust particles were 5 to 10 nm in size, about the same as those in cigarette smoke, and had speeds ranging from 90,000 to 450,000 mi/h depending on their size.
+The existence of the dust storms had come as a complete surprise to scientists when Ulysses encountered them.
+While data from both Ulysses and Galileo hinted that they originated somewhere in the Jovian system, it was a mystery how they had been created and how they had escaped from Jupiter's strong gravitational and electromagnetic fields.

 Tape recorder anomaly

-The failure of Galileo's high-gain antenna meant that data storage to the tape recorder for later compression and playback was absolutely crucial in order to obtain any substantial information from the flybys of Jupiter and its moons.
-This was a four-track, 114-megabyte digital tape recorder, manufactured by Odetics Corporation.
+The failure of Galileo's high-gain antenna meant that data storage to the tape recorder for later compression and playback was crucial in order to obtain any substantial information from the flybys of Jupiter and its moons.
+The four-track, 114-megabyte digital tape recorder was manufactured by Odetics Corporation.
 On October 11, it was stuck in rewind mode for 15 hours before engineers learned what had happened and were able to send commands to shut it off.
 Although the recorder itself was still in working order, the malfunction had possibly damaged a length of tape at the end of the reel.
 This section of tape was declared "off limits" to any future data recording, and was covered with 25 more turns of tape to secure the section and reduce any further stresses, which could tear it.
-Because it happened only weeks before Galileo entered orbit around Jupiter, the anomaly prompted engineers to sacrifice data acquisition of almost all of the Io and Europa observations during the orbit insertion phase, in order to focus on recording data sent from the Jupiter probe descent.
+Because it happened only weeks before Galileo entered orbit around Jupiter, the anomaly prompted engineers to sacrifice data acquisition of almost all of the Io and Europa observations during the orbit insertion phase in order to focus on recording data sent from the atmospheric probe during its descent.